Central Committee of the Communist Party of the Soviet Union: Elections

 Delegates at the Party Congresses elected the members of the Central Committee.
 Nevertheless, there were no competitions for the seats of the Central Committee.
-The Soviet leadership decided beforehand who would be elected, or rather appointed, to the Central Committee.
+The Soviet leadership decided beforehand who would be nominated to the Central Committee.
 In the Brezhnev era, for instance, delegates at Party Congresses lost the power to vote in secret against candidates endorsed by the leadership.
-For instance, at the congresses in 1962 and 1971 the delegates elected the Central Committee unanimously.
-According to Robert Vincent Daniels the Central Committee was rather an assembly of representatives than an assembly of individuals.
-The appointment of members often had "an automatic character"; members were appointed to represent various institutions.
-While Jerry F. Hough agrees with Daniels analysis, he states that other factors must be included; for example an official with a bad relationship with the General Secretary would not be appointed to the Central Committee.
+For instance, at the congresses in 1962 and 1971, the delegates elected the Central Committee unanimously.
+According to Robert Vincent Daniels the Central Committee was instead an assembly of representatives than an assembly of individuals.
+The election of members often had "an automatic character"; members were elected to represent various institutions.
+While Jerry F. Hough agrees with Daniels's analysis, he states that other factors must be included; for example, an official with a bad relationship with the General Secretary would not be elected to the Central Committee.

-The view that the Politburo appointed Central Committee members is also controversial, considering the fact that each new Central Committee were, in most cases, filled with supporters of the General Secretary.
-If the Politburo indeed chose the Central Committee membership, various factions would have arisen.
+The view that the Politburo nominated the members of the Central Committee is also controversial, considering the fact that each new Central Committee were, in most cases, filled with supporters of the General Secretary.
+If the Politburo indeed nominated members and candidates of the Central Committee, various factions would have arisen.
 While the Politburo theory states indirectly that the Party Congress is a non-important process, another theory, the circular-flow-of-power theory assumed that the General Secretary was able to build a power base among the party's regional secretaries.
-These secretaries in turn would elect delegates who supported the General Secretary.
+These secretaries, in turn, would elect delegates who supported the General Secretary.